 The page information area below the toolbar displays the page name, the path to the page and when it was last autosaved.
 If it is possible to undo the latest changes you did to the content, there is also an Undo link.

-A notification toolbar may be displayed below the toolbar showing confirmation and error messages and such.
+A notification toolbar may be displayed below the toolbar showing information, confirmation, error messages and so on.

 - Context-sensitive actions.
 Some features are only available in certain context.
 The toolbar (for example) presents relevant actions depending on what you are currently doing, and the add (+) button also offers context-sensitive options.

 - Primary actions.
 Some actions open in a new window, for example, a page delete confirmation.
 The background is then dimmed, meaning that you must finish the primary action to continue.

 - Action feedback and notifications.
 Successful actions are confirmed by a message in the notification bar.
 A notification may also appear in case of an error requiring you to take action.

 - Drag-and-drop operations.
 Drag and drop is supported in many areas.
 For example, you can drag pages, media files and blocks into the rich-text area or content areas, or rearrange the page tree structure using drag-and-drop.